 You don’t need each item below on your summer road trip packing list, but they would be awesome to bring along.

-- Camera – If you need more megapixels than your phone offers, be sure to pack a good travel friendly camera.
-This is the camera we first had when we started traveling.
+- Camera – If you need more megapixels than your phone offers, be sure to pack a good travel-friendly camera.
+This is the camera we first had when we started travelling.

 - Instant Camera – Snapping that perfect Polaroid photo allows you to instantly capture, print and bring home pieces of your travels with charm.

-- Drone – Get some epic aerial footage via this drone from your trip , but be sure to follow local drone laws, etiquette and know where you cannot fly them – such as inside Canadian National Parks).
+- Drone – Get some epic aerial footage via this drone from your trip, but be sure to follow local drone laws, and etiquette and know where you cannot fly them – such as inside Canadian National Parks).

 Download this FREE summer road trip packing list!